Use MoXing to Develop Training Scripts for Handwritten Digit Recognition

 - Upload the train_mnist.py file to OBS, for example, test-modelarts/mnist-MoXing-code.

-- On the ModelArts management console, choose Training Jobs > Create.
+- On the ModelArts management console, choose Training Management > Training Jobs, and click Create in the upper left corner.

 - On the Create Training Job page, set required parameters based on Figure 1 and Figure 2, and click Next.

-Data Source: Select the data storage location, and then select the OBS path for saving the dataset.
+Data Source: Select Data path, and then select the OBS path for saving the dataset.

 - On the Confirm tab page, check the parameters of the training job and click Submit.